Hundebegegnungen/Treffen richtig managen – So vermeidest du Probleme

 ✔ Give the visiting dog time to explore.

-✔ Let your dog arrive outside first.
+✔ Let your own dog settle in outside first.

 Conclusion